GoogleCloudDataproc/initialization-actions/datalab/README.md

     ```

 1. Once the cluster has been created, Datalab is configured to run on port
-    `8080` on the master node in a Dataproc cluster.
-To connect to the Datalab
+    `8080` by default on the master node in a Dataproc cluster.
+You can change
+    it by adding the `--metadata datalab-port=<port>` flag.
+To connect to the
-    web interface, you will need to create an SSH tunnel and use a SOCKS5 proxy
+    Datalab web interface, you will need to create an SSH tunnel and use a
-    as described in the
+    SOCKS5 proxy as described in the
     [Dataproc web interfaces](https://cloud.google.com/dataproc/cluster-web-interfaces)
     documentation.